ensdomains/docs/ens-improvement-proposals/ensip-17-evmchain-reverse-resolution.md

 ### Resolving Primary ENS Names by a dapp

 Below is a step-by-step resolution process of ENS reverse resolution.
 A dapp must adhere to these rules to be compliant with the reverse resolution process.
+This reverse resolution process adds on to ENSIP-3's original reverse resolution process and will act as a replacement for applications that support Primary ENS names on multiple chains.

 #### Glossary of terms